rubenarslan/codebook/cran-comments.md

 * Mainly fixes a few bugs and unclear language as pointed out by users
 * Also becomes a bit more robust
 * Sorry for the short interval between submissions, last one was minor to fix a duplicated vignette
-* Travis CI could not build because it could not install the dependency gsl from source, but this worked in all other test environments, so I think it will right itself once CRAN builds gsl

 ## Test environments
 * local OS X install, R 3.5.2